 The metering pumps P-104A/S withdraw Donor from the bottom of the storage/dilution tanks through filters F-104 A/S and meter it to the reaction unit.

-For pump setting withdrawal from the tank is cut-off by inserting level gauge LG 1404A (or B) according to the pump in operation.
-The level fluctuations in the long run are measured by means of a timer to check for the pump flow rate.
+Drop test: For pump setting withdrawal from the tank is cut-off by inserting level gauge LG 1404A (or B) according to the pump in operation.
+The level fluctuations in the long run are measured by means of a timer to check for the pump flow rate by checking the drop in level when only tank LG is lined up to pump.

 Catalyst Paste Preparation and Catalyst Metering